Anita Bernstein: Biography

 Bernstein graduated from Queens College with a Bachelor of Arts degree in political science and then earned a Juris Doctor from Yale Law School, where she served as an article and book review editor of the Yale Law Journal.

 Following law school, she clerked for Jack B. Weinstein, who was then Chief Judge of the United States District Court for the Eastern District of New York.
 She then worked for Debevoise & Plimpton.
 Bernstein was the first law professor to receive the Fulbright Scholarship in European Union affairs.

 Bernstein was the first holder of an ethics chair at Emory University School of Law.
 She blogs occasionally on legal ethics and professional responsibility.

-Bernstein is the author of The Common Law Inside the Female Body, published by Cambridge University Press.
-In this book, Bernstein argues that traditional common law principles justify the right and liberty to refuse sexual penetration and pregnancy when those experiences are unwanted.
+Bernstein is the author of two books on the law of human reproductive anatomy.
+The Common Law Inside the Female Body,published by Cambridge University Press, argues that traditional common law principles justify the right and liberty to refuse sexual penetration and pregnancy when those experiences are unwanted.
+Making the Best of Semen, published by New York University Press, argues that legal regulation of semen as a fluid would increase the safety and happiness of individual.